 Our best-in-class scale delivers results educators trust

 After every Measures of Academic Progress® (MAP®) interim assessment, each student receives a score that helps illuminate what he or she knows, is ready to learn, and is projected to achieve.
 And thanks to something no other interim assessment offers—a mature, reliable, and stable scale—you can trust that the scores you see are both accurate and fair.
 Our scale, the RIT (Rasch Unit) scale, is a stable equal-interval vertical scale.
-You can compare your students’ academic performance relative to:
+You can compare the performance of your students and school/district relative to:

 Take the next step